kbrsh/blog/src/posts/inside-wade.md

 This can be used to represent how much each term should affect the score of the query.
 It works by taking [significance](#significance) of the term and the length of the query into account.

-### Example

-Let's say you are searching in real-time and have a partial query:
+For example, let's say you are searching in real-time and have a partial query:

 ```
 Fast S